bootjp/jenkins_consecutive_fail_detector/README.md

 # jenkins_consecutive_fail_detector

-Notify when there is a series of errors in a job that fails due to various factors.
+Notify when there is a consecutive of fail in a job that fails due to various factors.

 The conditions for notification are